Human presence in space: Space infrastructure

 A permanent human presence in space depends on an established space infrastructure which harbours, supplies and maintains human presence.
 Such infrastructure has originally been Earth ground-based, but with increased numbers of satellites and long-duration missions beyond the near side of the Moon space-to-space based infrastructure is being used.
 First simple interplanetary infrastructures have been created by space probes particularly when employing a system which combines a lander and a relaying orbiter.

 Space stations are space habitats which have provided a crucial infrastructure for sustaining a continuous direct human, including non-human, presence in space.
 Space stations have been continuously present in orbit around Earth from Skylab in 1973, to the Salyut stations, Mir and eventually ISS.

-The planned Artemis program includes the Lunar Gateway a future space station around the Moon as a multimission waystation.
+The current Artemis program includes a lunar station to research longer extraterrestrial stays and their effects.